uio-bmi/sfb_knowledgebase/docs/_sources/programming.rst.txt

 .. note::

   For more information on recommended development environments, see :ref:`Setting up and organizing a project`.

-If you are new to programming, see some of the UiO software carpentry courses:

-- `Plotting and programming in Python <http://swcarpentry.github.io/python-novice-gapminder/>`_ for beginners,
-- `Programming with Python <https://swcarpentry.github.io/python-novice-inflammation/>`_ for the ones with some experience with Python,
-- `R for Reproducible Scientific Analysis <http://swcarpentry.github.io/r-novice-gapminder/>`_ for beginners.

-Information on upcoming workshops can be found on the `UiO Library website <https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/>`_.

 Organizing the code 🌿
 ---------------------------------